 The best way to prevent ear issues is to clean the ears regularly.
 If your pet has a history of ear issues or swims a lot, it is recommended to clean their ears up to three times per week.
 It may also help to clip excess hair around the ears to prevent excess moisture buildup.

 At Thomas Labs®, we recommend cleaning your pet’s ears on a regular basis to help prevent ear issues.
-Using an effective ear cleaner and checking the ears for abnormalities will help ensure your pet’s ears stay healthy!
+Using an effective ear cleaning solution and checking the ears for abnormalities will help ensure your pet’s ears stay healthy!

 The materials and information provided on this website are not intended to replace the medical advice or services of your veterinarian or other pet healthcare professional.
 Consult your own veterinarian if you have medical questions concerning diagnosis, treatment, therapy, or medical attention.